As planned, in 2020, the GNOSIS consortium will organise two technical workshops.

 Precision tracking aids, (e.g. ballistic coefficient vs time, as fuel is expended)

-A first sandpit discussion, on the topic of space weather will take place at the University of Strathclyde on the 2.
+A first sandpit discussion, on the topic of space weather took place online on the 2.
 April 2020.
-It is expected to consider in detail the proposed programme of work suggested by Deimos/University of Strathclyde; operational procedures for space weather monitoring and response, as suggested by Airbus; and an update on the SWIMMR radiation monitoring package from MOSWOC/STFC.
+It contained a detailed proposal programme of work suggested by Deimos/University of Strathclyde; operational procedures for space weather monitoring and response, as suggested by Airbus; and an update on the SWIMMR radiation monitoring package from MOSWOC/STFC.

 What should we build?